 Place all wet ingredients into blender/processor/nutribullet/thermal cooker and process until very smooth.
 If you’re using a machine that has a chute at the top, add the dates after you have begun processing, to protect your machine.
 (Start on speed 4 until dates are added, then increase speed up to 8 for 10 seconds, scrape down and repeat).

 Add the dry ingredients into the wet and mix well to combine (Speed 4, 8 seconds, scrape down and repeat).

 Spoon the batter into a hot, lightly greased frying pan, for about 90 seconds or until the first side is a deep golden colour, then flip and cook until both sides are done.
-This is a thick mixture and you’ll need to use the back of the spoon to spread the mix out a little.
+This is a thick mixture and you may need to use the back of the spoon to spread the mix out a little.

 Enjoy with a small amount of whichever butter suits your diet.

 Makes about 40, and the leftovers freeze well.
 I always make pancakes in bulk … but this recipe halves easily if you don’t have as many staaaaarrrrving mouths to feed 😉